RalphTro/epcis-event-hash-generator/README.md

 ![Example EPCIS event pre-hash computation](docs/hashingAlgorithmLogicIllustration.jpg)

+The line breaks in the pre-hash string are displayed for readability reasons.
+The actual pre-hash string does not contain any whitespace (unless specifically used in a value) and the lines displayed in the above picture have to be concatenated (by empty string) in order to get the actual pre-hash string.

 ## References
 * EPCIS Standard, v.
 1.2: https://www.gs1.org/standards/epcis
 * Core Business Vocabulary (CBV) Standard, v.
 1.2.2: https://www.gs1.org/standards/epcis